-Figure 2-5.
-Extending and Mounting the Outer Rails
+Figure 2-4.
+Installing the Outer Rails to the Rack

-Note: The figure above is for illustrative purposes only.
-Always install servers at the bottom of the rack first.
+Note: Figure is for illustrative purposes only.
+Always install servers at the bottom of a rack first.

 Stability hazard.
 The rack stabilizing mechanism must be in place, or the rack must be bolted to the floor before you slide the unit out for servicing.
 Failure to stabilize the rack can cause the rack to tip over.